 "While fair-market pay and benefits get the candidate to accept an offer, the dynamic of the manager-employee relationship may be a better indicator of employee satisfaction," the researchers wrote.

 Although the Appirio report only surveyed professionals in the tech industry, experts agree that employees in any field want to feel appreciated.

-Sometimes, a simple "thank you" is all it takes to put a smile on an employee's face.
-The research revealed that 55 percent of the workers surveyed value receiving a "thank you" from their managers for a project well done, while only 8 percent would feel disappointed if the same project didn't result in a monetary reward.
+Sometimes, a simple thank-you is all it takes to put a smile on an employee's face.
+The research revealed that 55% of the workers surveyed value receiving a thank-you from their managers for a well-done project, while only 8% would feel disappointed if the same project didn't result in a monetary reward.

 "While managers might think their direct reports are disappointed when big projects don't translate into equally big raises, the majority of workers again value a human expression of appreciation for a job well done," the study's authors wrote.

 Tips on how to show your employees appreciation

 1. Allow them to give and receive props.